bustoutsolutions/siesta/index.md

 ## Contributing & Getting Help

 To report a bug, [file an issue](https://github.com/bustoutsolutions/siesta/issues/new).

+To point out anything incorrect or confusing in the documentation, [file an issue](https://github.com/bustoutsolutions/siesta/issues/new).

 To submit a feature request / cool idea, [file an issue](https://github.com/bustoutsolutions/siesta/issues/new).